mutluozkurt/eksiGPT/README.md

 </div>

+EksiGPT is a browser extension forked from the [ChatGPTBox](https://github.com/josStorer/chatGPTBox) project, created for entertainment purposes.
+It aims to make writing and reading experiences on [Ekşi Sözlük](https://eksisozluk.com/) much easier and more enjoyable.

+It includes all the features of [ChatGPTBox](https://github.com/josStorer/chatGPTBox).
+In addition, it has some buttons customized for [Ekşi Sözlük](https://eksisozluk.com/).

+📝 Edit Spelling: Detects and corrects spelling errors in your entries.
+Your writings become error-free and readable.

+💡 Suggest Ideas: Suggests new entry ideas based on your entry or topic title.

+🔍 Summarize: Summarizes long entries in a few sentences, speeding up the reading experience.
+You can access summarized information without getting lost in long texts.

+📌 Title Suggestion: When creating a new title, Ekşi Sözlük's "Guidelines for Creating Titles" are followed to suggest the most suitable, attention-grabbing, and meaningful titles based on your content.
+This ensures your title is more consistent and understandable.

+💬 Ask EksiGPT: When you click on a title, a special chat area opens on the right side.
+With this feature:</br>
+You can instantly see a summary of the entries in that title.
+You can chat with AI about the topic and get analysis.

 ## News

 - This extension does **not** collect your data.
 You can verify it by conducting a global search for `fetch(` and `XMLHttpRequest(` in the code to find all network request calls.
 The amount of code is not much, so it's easy to do that.